Flowminder/COVID-19/count_subscribers_home_locality.md

 ## What is this?

 This is the total number of subscribers who are not seen outside of their 'home location' in each locality.
-See [home_locations.md](home_locations.md) for a definition of 'home location'.
+See [Home locations](home_locations.md) for a definition of 'home location'.

 ## How to produce the aggregate